swag-eag/swa/CONTRIBUTING.md

 ([ADR](https://github.com/swag-eag/swa/blob/master/docs/architecture/README.md)).
 The ADR will help build consensus on an overall strategy to ensure the code base maintains coherence in the larger context.
 If you are not comfortable with writing an ADR, you can open a less-formal issue and the maintainers will help you turn it into an ADR.

 ## Working on issues
-There are several ways to identify an area where you can contribute to Cronos:
+There are several ways to identify an area where you can contribute to Swa:

 * You can reach out by sending a message in the developer community communication channel, either with a specific contribution in mind or in general by saying "I want to help!".
 * Occasionally, some issues on GitHub may be labelled with `help wanted` or `good first issue` tags.